Tropic Thunder: Controversy

 Tropic Thunder was criticized by the disability advocacy community.
 The website for Simple Jack was withdrawn on August 4 amid several groups' concerns over its portrayal of intellectual disability.
 A spokesman for DreamWorks said, "We heard their concerns, and we understand that taken out of context, the site appeared to be insensitive to people with disabilities."
 A coalition of more than 20 disability advocacy groups, including the Special Olympics and the Arc of the United States, objected to the film's repeated use of the word "retard".
 DreamWorks offered to screen the film for the groups on August 8 to determine if it still offended them.
 The screening was postponed to the same day of the premiere on August 11.
 After representatives for the groups attended the private screening and were still offended by its content, the groups picketed outside the film's premiere.
 Timothy Shriver, the chairman of the Special Olympics, stated, "This population struggles too much with the basics to have to struggle against Hollywood.
 We're sending a message that this hate speech is no longer acceptable."

 Disability advocates and others who previewed the film reported that the offensive treatment of individuals with mental disabilities was woven throughout the film's plot.
 Disability advocates urged people not to see the film, claiming it is demeaning to individuals with mental disabilities and would encourage bullying.
-Stiller defended the film, stating "We screened the movie so many times and this didn't come up until very late ... in the context of the film I think it's really clear, they were making fun of the actors and actors who try to use serious subjects to win awards."
+Stiller responded, "We screened the movie so many times and this didn't come up until very late ... in the context of the film I think it's really clear, they were making fun of the actors and actors who try to use serious subjects to win awards."
 Co-writer Etan Cohen echoed Stiller's rationale: "Some people have taken this as making fun of handicapped people, but we're really trying to make fun of the actors who use this material as fodder for acclaim."
 He went on to state that the film lampoons actors who portray intellectually disabled or autistic characters such as Dustin Hoffman in Rain Man, Tom Hanks in Forrest Gump, and Sean Penn in I Am Sam.

 A DreamWorks spokesman stated that Tropic Thunder "is an R-rated comedy that satirizes Hollywood and its excesses" and "makes its point by featuring inappropriate and over-the-top characters in ridiculous situations."
 The film's advertising was altered, but none of the scenes in the film were edited as a result of the opposition.
 In response to the controversy, the director's cut of the DVD (but not the Blu-ray) includes a public service announcement in the special features that discourages use of the word "retard".